akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 138: Monday July 12, 2021

+**Pomodoros Completed**: 7

+**Today's Progress**: Resubmitted corrections to TTT: Bonus, did some preliminary work on tomorrow's study group problem, started Twenty-One assignment, working on algorithms and data structurs.

+**My Feelings**: This was the kind of Monday I don't like to have starting my week, where there are a lot of appointments and distractions, but I managed to stay on top of my work by squeezing in a Pomodoro wherever I could.
+Encouraging to know that can be an effective strategy.

+### Day 137: Sunday July 11, 2021

+**Pomodoros Completed**: < 1

+**Today's Progress**: Reviewed Anki cards

+**My Feelings**: I finished my work for the week yesterday and so took a well deserved day off!

 ### Day 136: Saturday July 10, 2021

 **Pomodoros Completed**: 4